-During the long weeks of the voyage, while waiting for the waters to subside, many of the animals got bored, and a liaison took place between an ape and a lioness.
+During the long weeks of the voyage, while waiting for the flood waters to subside, many of the animals got bored and a 'liaison' took place between a a naughty ape and a lioness.

-This mating resulted in the arrival of the first Siamese cat, said to have "the attributes of an ape and the bravery of a lion".
+This mating resulted in the arrival of the first Siamese cat, who was said to have "the attributes of an ape and the bravery of a lion".

-Of all the Siamese cat legends and stories, this is one I would love to believe!
+Of all the Siamese cat legends and stories, this is one I would most love to believe!

-These characteristics are seen as faults nowadays and have largely been bred out of Siamese genes, so you don't come across them as often as you used to, but the stories are still fun!
+Several legends try to imagine how the breed might have got the kinked tails and crossed eyes that Siamese cats were once known for.
+(These characteristics are seen as faults nowadays and have largely been bred out of Siamese genes, so you don't come across them as often as you used to, but the stories are still fun.)

 And there are still some Siamese cats with crossed eyes and kinked tails around.

-Once upon a time in the ancient kingdom of Siam (so the story goes) there came a period of war when all the men of the realm went off to defend their country.
+Once upon a time in the ancient kingdom of Siam (or so the story goes) there came a period of war when all the men of the realm went off to defend their country.